Liang-Yaxin/eJson/README.md

 ## Notice
 In the process of use, here are the following precautions:
--When generating json data, please ensure that the value of `-s` is correct. `-s` means that data is read from the first row of each ` sheet', and the default value is ` line 3'.
+-When generating json data, please ensure that the value of `-s` is correct. `-s` means that data is read from the first row of each ` sheet `, and the default value is  line 3.

 ## Options and commands
 ````npm